Maercoli/Heroku-App-Visualization-for-Real-Estate-Market-and-Covid-19/README.md

 We created four routes for our API layer.
 Except, the url of each route relies on information that the user passes.

 For the first route (`/api/v2/covid`), the user picks a `city` by selecting it in the drowpdown menu.
 That route will then run a query to the Elephant SQL database to get Month and Number of Codiv cases for that specific location.
+---
 ![1.
 Covid by month](actualApp/assets/img/bar_graph.gif)

 The second API route (`/api/v2/scatter`) has the source data for the scatter plot.
 Each time an user picks a distint x-axis category, the route will run a query to the database.
 The data returned was used to generate a D3 scatterplot that plotted Number of Covid Cases on the y axis and had a clickable y axis where the user could decide whether they wanted to see Average House Price, Number of Houses Sold, Interest Rate.
+---
 ![2.
 Real Estate Market responce vs Covid cases](actualApp/assets/img/scatter.gif)

 The third API route (`/api/v2/covidTmp`), the user picks a `month` in the dropdown menu and it triggers the route to display in a map the cities that had confirmed cases of Covid.
 User can zoom in and out in the map and by clicking in a specific city the tooltips display the number of cases for that city.
+---
 ![3.
 Covid by month and City](actualApp/assets/img/map.gif)

 The fourth API route (`/api/v2/bar_line`) has the source data for three line graphs.
-The user interacts with the two first graphs by selecting a year in the dropdown menu then, the route will run a query to the database that will swicth datasets for both graphs simuntaniously.
-The third graph interaction is done by picking one of the years in the legend, this will trigger the route to return the data for that specif year only.
-Differently from previous charts, we used D3 and Chat.js library to create this last line graph.
+The user interacts with the two first graphs by selecting a year in the dropdown menu then, the route will run a query to the database that will switch datasets for both graphs simuntaniously.
+The third graph interaction is done by choosing one of the years in the legend, this will trigger the route to return the data for that specif year only.
+Unlike the previous charts, we used D3 and Chat.js library to create this last line graph.
+---
 ![4.
 Houses sold by month](actualApp/assets/img/line1.gif)
 ![5.
 Estimated Mortgage Rate over Time](actualApp/assets/img/mortgage_rate.gif)